openstack/ironic-specs/specs/approved/crud-and-state-notifications.rst

 * "baremetal.node.console_set.end";

+* "baremetal.node.console_set.error";

+* "baremetal.node.console_restore.start";

+* "baremetal.node.console_restore.end";

-* "baremetal.node.console_set.error".
+* "baremetal.node.console_restore.error".

+``console_set`` action is used when start or stop console is initiated via API request, ``console_restore`` action is used when ``console_enabled`` flag is already enabled in the DB for node and console restart via driver is required (due to dead or restarted ironic-conductor process).
 Priority level - INFO or ERROR (for "error" status).
 Payload contains all fields from base ``NodePayload``.
 All these notifications will be implemented in the ironic-conductor, because setting of a node's console is an asynchronous request, so ironic-conductor can easily emit notifications for the start/end of the change.